crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 ## Correctness

-Now we explain why the proposed implementation is correct w.r.t. the C11 memory model.
+Now we explain why the proposed implementation is correct w.r.t. [the state-of-art model for C11 concurrency][promising].

 Suppose that the current epoch is `X+2`, and thread U `unlink()`ed an object and marked it with the epoch `X`, and thread D is about to deallocate the object.
 For correctness, we need to ensure that